Welcome to the latest edition of The Road to Zero Report

 ZEV utilisation in rental fleet

-Despite growth in the ZEV fleet in 2025, ZEV utilisation relative to the overall rental fleet has decreased for both cars (69%) and vans (77%) compared to 2024 (cars 73% and vans 81%).
-This remains lower than the total utilisation rate of 83% for cars and 86% for vans.
+ZEV utilisation relative to the overall rental fleet has increased for cars (77%) but decreased for vans (71%) compared to 2025 and remains lower than the total utilisation rate of 85% for both cars and vans.
 [BVRLA]

 Business Leasing Demand